niekvlessert/mus2kss/kss_creation_guide.md

 The first thing that happens is the ldir.
 It'll move 0x91b bytes data from 0x0000 to 0xd000.
 The player should reside at that address.
 You can find out about this value from the 7 byte header MSX binary files have.
 This is all data from before this code until the ret at 0x0917.
 The moved code will keep executing; the next instruction (ld hl,0d912h) is now at 0xd904.
 What happens is that 0x6 bytes starting at 0xd915 will be moved to 0x20h.
 0x20h is a BIOS routine on MSX.
 Since Libkss is not a full computer emulator and because of copyright issues it doesn't have the usual BIOS routines the players expect.
 This particular player engine needs that BIOS routine, so it's created.
 Then a "jp 0d006h", that's what starting the music.

 What music you ask?
-Well, the music at 0x4000.
-When you dissamble the whole KSS file you will notice a lot of nop entries and data at 0x4000.
-That's the music.
-The FST 2.0 player requires the data to be at 0x4000.
+Well, the music that should be at 0x4000.
+To get it there I used a lot of nop entries in this example, they come from empty.bin.
+So the music is exactly at 0x4000.

 How do I know all these values?
 From NYYRIKKI & BiFi mostly!
 To find them yourself you'll have to understand all assembly code in the file.
 But, when you have documentation about a player engine or the original source these values can be found in there.
 For example the Moonblaster engine is pretty well documented.

-If you want to see how this KSS files comes to be, read the asm file, follow the instructions in it.

-There's one thing I want to point out; the files contains a lot of NOP entries to get the data at the right position.
+There's one thing I want to point out; the file contains a lot of NOP entries to get the data at the right position.
 That's not very elegant.
 However, if you put the data right behind the player, you'll need to move it to 4000h using ldir.
 But, if you include a 16kB file and move it from 0x918 to 0x4000, you overwrite the last part of the data in the process.
 You can also add the player engine and your own code after the music, move the player+init code, and then move the music, etc., etc. However; you can avoid all the shuffling using memory mapping.

 Create a KSS file using memory mapping with sjasm
 =================================================